maoyuans/chronicles-of-terre/homebrew/Origins.md

 Widespread worshipping of [Gloria](../religion/maioris/Gloria) and religious practices in [Divine Glorian Empire](../region/DGE) puts you one step closer to the gods.
 You gain +1 to **Charisma** and proficiency in **Religion**.

 - Paladin-in-Training: You gain proficiency in **Athletics**.
-You may cast **Detect Evil and Good** with this trait a number of times equal to your proficiency bonus, recharging on long rest.
-Charisma is your spellcasting ability for this trait.
+You may cast **Detect Evil and Good** with this feature a number of times equal to your proficiency bonus, recharging on long rest.
+Charisma is your spellcasting ability for this feature.
 - Churchworker: You gain proficiency in **History**.
-You learn a Cleric cantrip, with Wisdom as your spellcasting ability.
+You learn a Cleric cantrip of your choice.
+Wisdom is your spellcasting ability for this feature.
 - Empire Courier: You gain proficiency in **Sleight of Hand** and **Cartographer's Tools**.
 Your walking speed is increased by 10 ft.
 - Mire Dweller: You gain proficiency in **Survival**.
 When you use the Dash, Disengage, or Dodge action, difficult terrain doesn't cost you extra movement on that turn.
 - Noble Lineage: You gain proficiency in **Persuasion** and **Calligrapher's Supplies**.
 You start your career with 500 gp extra.
 - Dark Servant: You gain proficiency in **Deception** and **Forgery Kit**.
-You learn a Warlock cantrip, with Charisma as your casting ability.
+You learn a Warlock cantrip of your choice.
+Charisma is your spellcasting ability for this feature.
 - Healer of Faith: You gain proficiency in **Medicine**.
-You may cast **Healing Word** at 1st level once per long rest, with Wisdom as your spellcasting ability.
+You may cast **Healing Word** at 1st level with this feature once per long rest.
+Wisdom is your spellcasting ability with this feature.

 ## Astartian Origins